 Such trays are nice things to have around when you are feeding kids.
 Give a seven-year- old a flat playing surface with his food groups and who knows what artistic endeavors you might get?
-I think about Randy in that classic movie A Christmas Story.
-He was Ralphy’s little brother, the one who wouldn’t eat, the one who worked his mashed potatoes into the shape of a volcano and threw his peas into the side of it, making an explosion noise each time he did it.
+I think about Randy, Ralphy’s little brother in that classic movie A Christmas Story.
+Randy was the kid who wouldn’t eat, the one who worked his mashed potatoes into the shape of a volcano and threw his peas into the side of it, making an explosion noise each time he did it.
 That probably wouldn’t have happened if his mother had used a lunchroom tray.

 Can you imagine the implications of living in such a way?
 The Christian would be the best worker at his job site because he’d work as if Jesus was standing right there beside him.
 His home would be a well-kept place because it’s hard to have knee-high grass, filthy floors, and unmade beds to the glory of God.
-His treatment of his family would be exemplary, no spousal abuse, child abuse, or dysfunction on his part.
-Sin wouldn’t enter into his leisure time, either, because there would be no place for internet pornography, gambling addictions, alcoholism, or drug use.
-Why not?
-It’s because you just can’t engage in those things in the name of the Lord Jesus.
-Church attendance would be an awesome thing, too.
+His treatment of his family would be exemplary: no spousal abuse, child abuse, or dysfunction on his part.
+Sin wouldn’t enter into his leisure time, either, because you just can’t engage in internet pornography, a gambling addiction, alcoholism, or drug use in the name of the Lord Jesus.
+And church attendance would be an awesome thing, too.
 It would be vibrant, exciting, and uplifting, the kind of experience from which a person can launch out victoriously into the world.

 The point in all this is that Jesus refuses to be compartmentalized.
 He wants everything the Christian says or does to come under His Lordship.
 If it is a “whatever,” He demands jurisdiction over it.
-He refuses to stay behind in His pew beside you at church and wait for you to rejoin Him there the next time you come.
-Instead, He stands up with you, listens to the benedictory prayer, and then has the gall to walk with you out the door, get in the car with you, and ask He climbs in, “Where are we off to?”
-And when you protest by saying, “Wait a minute, Jesus, You’ve got to stay here at church while I go about my life,” He answers, “No, I’m going wherever you’re going.”
+He refuses to stay behind in His pew at church and wait for you to rejoin Him there the next time you come.
+Instead, He stands up with you, listens to the benedictory prayer, and then has the gall to walk with you out the door, get into the car with you, and ask He climbs in, “Where are we off to?”

 By the way, in case you think I’m pushing things too far in depicting Jesus as being beside the Christian all the time, let me remind you that the Bible takes the idea even further than I have.
 Passages such as Romans 8:10, Ephesians 3:17, and Revelation 3:20 teach that Jesus, by way of the indwelling Holy Spirit, literally lives inside the Christian’s body.
 You can’t get any closer than that!
 What better Christians we would be if we would just get a hold of this idea.
 There you are, tempted to undermine your boss at work, play the slacker around the house, cut your spouse to shreds with cruel words, do something seedy and call it leisure, or daydream in church, but you don’t dare do it because Jesus is right there watching you.